 • GMT with all the data scraped is a great asset to Google Analytics

-Once you implement Google Tag Manager, you'll be able to continue this list since the amount of data it allows you to gather is invaluable.
+Once you set up Google Tag Manager, you'll be able to continue this list since the amount of data it allows you to gather is invaluable.

 How to Add Google Tag Manager to Magento 2?